fuzzylogicxx/fuzzylogic/posts/a-dao-of-web-design-on-a-list-apart.md

 It’s choc-full of quotable lines, but here are a few of my favourites:

+> We must “accept the ebb and flow of things.”

 > Everything I’ve said so far could be summarized as: _make pages which are adaptable_.

 …and…